Canine parvovirus

-Canine parvovirus (also referred to as CPV, CPV2, or parvo) is a contagious virus mainly affecting dogs.
+Canine parvovirus (also referred to as CPV, CPV2, or parvo) is a contagious virus mainly affecting dogs and wolves.
 CPV is highly contagious and is spread from dog to dog by direct or indirect contact with their feces.
 Vaccines can prevent this infection, but mortality can reach 91% in untreated cases.
 Treatment often involves veterinary hospitalization.
-Canine parvovirus often infects other mammals including foxes, wolves, cats, and skunks.
+Canine parvovirus often infects other mammals including foxes, cats, and skunks.
 Felines (cats) are also susceptible to panleukopenia, a different strain of parvovirus.

 Signs

 Dogs that develop the disease show signs of the illness within three to ten days.
 The signs may include lethargy, vomiting, fever, and diarrhea (usually bloody).
 Generally, the first sign of CPV is lethargy.
 Secondary signs are loss of weight and appetite or diarrhea followed by vomiting.
 Diarrhea and vomiting result in dehydration that upsets the electrolyte balance and this may affect the dog critically.
 Secondary infections occur as a result of the weakened immune system.
 Because the normal intestinal lining is also compromised, blood and protein leak into the intestines, leading to anemia and loss of protein, and endotoxins escape into the bloodstream, causing endotoxemia.
 Dogs have a distinctive odor in the later stages of the infection.
 The white blood cell level falls, further weakening the dog.
 Any or all of these factors can lead to shock and death.
 Younger animals have worse survival rates.